letduong2021/real-time-log-viewer/README.md

-# Real-Time Log Viewer
+# Real-Time Log Viewer Project

 ## Project Description

-**Real-Time Log Viewer** is a **web-based log tailing tool**, inspired by the `tail -f` command.
+**Real-Time Log Viewer** is a web-based log tailing tool, similar to `tail -f`.
 It streams log messages in real time from a mock server to a browser-based client interface.

+---

+## Components
 The project consists of two main components:
+### 1. Server

-1. **Server:** A Node.js WebSocket server that generates and broadcasts log messages continuously.
+A lightweight Node.js WebSocket server (built with the `ws` library) that continuously generates and broadcasts mock log events.
+Each log message is emitted at regular intervals and includes:

+- Timestamp
+- Level (`INFO`, `WARN`, `ERROR`)
+- Message

+### 2. Client
-2. **Client:** A React + Vite frontend that connects to the server via WebSocket and displays incoming logs live, providing a real-time log viewing experience.
+A React + Vite frontend application that connects to the WebSocket server and displays incoming logs in real time.
+Each log entry is color-coded based on severity and rendered in a scrolling log viewer.

-This tool is ideal for simulating real-time log monitoring in a web environment, without relying on a terminal.

 ---

 ## Features

-* Real-time streaming of logs from server to client.
+- **Real-time log streaming** from the WebSocket server to the browser.
+- **Color-coded log lines** based on severity (`INFO`, `WARN`, `ERROR`).
+- **Intelligent auto-scrolling:**
+  Automatically scrolls only if the user is already at the bottom, preventing interruptions while reviewing older logs.
+- **Playback controls:**
+  Includes **Pause/Resume** and **Clear** buttons to manage the log output.
-* Browser-based UI for live log visualization.
+- **Browser-based UI** for easy log visualization.
-* Dockerized setup for quick deployment.
+- **Dockerized setup** for simple and consistent deployment.
-* Configurable WebSocket URL via environment variables.
+- **Configurable WebSocket URL** via environment variables for flexible integration.

 ---